 - Using tight hairstyles such as ponytails, cornrows, and braids can damage the hair shaft and cause breakage.
 Hair can also be damaged by hot tools like flat irons and curling wands.

 - Harsh chemicals: Chemical treatments such as bleaching and relaxing can be tough on the hair and lead to breakage.
 Even some hair care products can contain harsh chemicals that can damage the hair.

 - Dry or brittle hair: When hair lacks moisture and natural oils, it can become dry and brittle, which makes it more prone to breakage.
 This can be caused by using hot water, washing the hair too frequently, or using harsh shampoos and conditioners.

-- Underlying health conditions: Certain medical conditions such as thyroid disorders and eating disorders can cause hair breakage.
-It's important to consult with a medical professional if you're experiencing excessive hair breakage or loss.
+- Underlying health conditions: Certain medical conditions, such as thyroid and eating disorders, can cause hair breakage.
+It's essential to consult with a medical professional if you're experiencing excessive hair breakage or loss.

 How to identify hair breakage

 If you're not sure if you're experiencing hair breakage or hair loss, there are a few ways you can determine the cause.
 Here are some tips:

 - Compare the length of your strands: If the hair falling out is the same length as the rest of your hair, it's likely breakage.
 If the hair is shorter, it could be hair loss.

 - Observe your hair habits: Think about your styling techniques and products.
 Do you use hot tools frequently?
 Do you wear tight hairstyles often?
 These could be contributing to your hair breakage.

 - Look for split ends: Split ends are a telltale sign of damaged hair.
 The more split ends you see, the more likely your hair will break.